sgan81/apfs-fuse/README.md

 If a volume is encrypted, the apfs-fuse command will prompt for a password, unless a password or PRK is specified on the command line.
 The PRK can also be used as password.

+**NEW**: It is now possible to directly mount DMG files.
+The driver will automatically detect if a dmg has to be mounted and take appropriate action.
+If a dmg is encrypted, you will be asked for the password.
+Note that dmg support is currently a bit slow (especially when compressed), but it should work properly.

 ### Unmount a drive
 ```
 fusermount -u <mount-directory>